TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Gmenu/Index.rst

    Description
-         This adds the total height of the previously generated menu items to the offset of the GifBuilder Objects mentioned in this list.
+         This adds the total height of the previously generated menu items to the offset of the Gifbuilder Objects mentioned in this list.

          **Example:**